 Figure 1: GIA values reported by Johnston et al 2012.
 All values are in cm/century.

-In order to project the future impact of this process on the Great Lakes Basin, an estimate of the historical rate of GIA is needed.
-This estimate is obtained by comparing the elevation of the water mark at two different locations around a basin, and observing how this difference changes over time.
-The elevation of the water can be inferred by a variety of indicators in the sediment record, in this case, beach deposits known as strandplain sequences are used, their ages determined by optically stimulated luminescence (OSL) dating.
-This raw data is presented in Figure 2.
+The rate of GIA is estimated by comparing the elevation of the water level at two different locations around a common basin, and calculating this difference over a certain time period that is long enough to represent the relatively slow process of GIA, at least 3 to 4 decades using historical records or more accurately using longer geological records.
+The most accurate elevation of the water surface has been measured inside ancient shorelines called beach ridges (Johnston et al. 2014).
+These beach deposits are preserved in embayments forming strandplain sequences.Their ages have been determined by optically stimulated luminescence (OSL) dating sediment directly in beach ridges close to where elevations are measured.
+Elevation and age data for ?? number of beach ridges in four strandplains adjacent to Lake Superior are shown in Figure 2.
+Add text description of sites…